somhi/jtframe/doc/debug.md

 If JTFRAME_DEBUG is defined, keys + and - (in a Spanish keyboard layout) will increase and decrease the 8-bit debug_bus.

 By default, debug_bus is increased (decreased) by 1.
 If SHIFT is pressed with +/-, then the step is 16 instead.
 This can be used to control different signals with each debug_bus nibble.
 However, the bus is always increased as a byte, so be aware of it.
 Pressing CTRL with +/- will reset the debug_bus to zero.
+Press shift+1-0 keys (main keyboard, not keypad) to individually togle each bit of the debug bus.

 The game module must define the debug_bus input if JTFRAME_DEBUG is used.